Citi, JP Morgan named managers for GM stock sale

-WASHINGTON Jan 16 The U.S. Treasury has picked JP Morgan and Citigroup to manage the sale of the government's remaining shares in General Motors Corp, according to documents posted on Treasury's website, as it continues to exit from the controversial bailout.
+WASHINGTON The U.S. Treasury has picked JP Morgan and Citigroup to manage the sale of the government's remaining shares in General Motors Corp (GM.N), according to documents posted on Treasury's website, as it continues to exit from the controversial bailout.

 The sale, which was announced in December, will help recoup part of GM's $50 billion federal rescue, but is still likely to leave U.S. taxpayers facing a multibillion-dollar loss.